 - Add yogurt and mix until your dough is formed

-- On a floured surface, roll out dough to about ½ inch thickness.
+- On a floured surface, roll out dough to about ½ inch to ¾ inch thickness.
 Cut out your scone circles.
-I use a plastic cup to cut out shapes and aim for 8 scones per batch
+I use a plastic cup to cut out shapes and aim for 10 to 12 scones per batch (depends on dough thickness)

-- Place on a oven tray and bake for 12 - 15 min or until tops are golden brown
+- Place on a oven tray and bake for 15 to 17 min or until tops are golden brown

 - Serve immediately with fresh cream and strawberry jam.
 I consider 2 scones as a serving.